How 8 Famous Writers Chose Their Pen Names

 8. J.K.
 Rowling

-Joanne Rowling’s publishers weren’t sure that the intended readers of the Harry Potter books—pre-adolescent boys—would would read stories about wizards written by a woman, so they asked her to use her initials on the book instead of her full name.
+Joanne Rowling’s publishers weren’t sure that the intended readers of the Harry Potter books—pre-adolescent boys—would read stories about wizards written by a woman, so they asked her to use her initials on the book instead of her full name.
 Rowling didn’t have a middle name, though, and had to borrow one from her grandmother Kathleen to get her pen name J.K.
 Rowling.